sinjorjob/django-cycle-gan/README.md

 # GAN model

-Trained models are stored under django-cycle-gan / source / gan / models.
+Trained models parameters are stored under django-cycle-gan / source / gan / models.
 This model is a trained model that only learned 28 epochs, but it is an unfinished product.
 The model will be updated at any time.